-Mikołaj Pawlak is assistant professor of sociology at the Institute of Social Prevention and Resocialisation, University of Warsaw, where he serves as head of Chair of Sociology of Norms, Deviance and Social Control, and the Director Plenipotentiary for Research.
+Mikołaj Pawlak is associate professor of sociology at the Institute of Social Prevention and Resocialisation, University of Warsaw, where he serves as head of Chair of Sociology of Norms, Deviance and Social Control, and the Deputy Director for Research.
 He is a co-organizer of the seminar Nowy instytucjonalizm – teorie i badania [New institutionalism – theories and research].

-Mikołaj Pawlak’s research interests cover new institutional theory, migration studies, and sociology of knowledge.
-In his recent book Tying Micro and Macro he critically discusses the thesis on the sociological vacuum and presents it in the context of the debate on the micro- and macro-levels in sociological theory.
-His previous book Organizacyjna reakcja na nowe zjawisko [Organizational Response to a New Problem] applies the new institutional perspective in organization studies to the problem of emerging policies of refugees integration in Poland.
+Mikołaj Pawlak’s research interests cover new institutional theory, migration studies, sociology of knowledge/ignorance, and failure studies.
+He recently co-edited Routledge International Handbook of Failure – the first comprehensive volume constituting failure studies.
+In the previous book, he co-authored Ignorance and Change he analyzes the refugee crisis from the perspective of ignorance studies.
+In the book Tying Micro and Macro he critically discusses the thesis on the sociological vacuum and presents it in the context of the debate on the micro- and macro-levels in sociological theory.
+His first book Organizacyjna reakcja na nowe zjawisko applies the new institutional perspective to the problem of emerging policies of refugee integration in Poland.

 Civic involvement: The Foundation for Social Diversity [member of the Supervisory Board].